Go and dig my grave today!

 For a land of truth and light.

-Weep not, dearest to my heart,
+Weep not! dearest to my heart

 And I know that I have part

-When He shed His sacred blood
+For He shed His precious blood

 For the whole world's highest good.

-Weep not, my Redeemer lives;
+Weep not, my Redeemer lives!

 "Child of God, fear not to die!"